microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getm365appuserdetail.md

 ## Response

-If successful, this method returns a `200 OK` response code and an **[report](../resources/intune-shared-report.md)** object in the response body.
-Report data is contained in the `content` property of **[report](../resources/intune-shared-report.md)** object.
+If successful, this method returns a `200 OK` response code and a [report](../resources/intune-shared-report.md) object in the response body.
+Report data is contained in the **content** property of the **report** object.

 ### CSV

-If successful, requesting the `content` property returns a `302 Found` response that redirects to a preauthenticated download URL for the report.
+If successful, requesting the **content** property returns a `302 Found` response that redirects to a preauthenticated download URL for the report.
 That URL can be found in the `Location` header in the response.

 Preauthenticated download URLs are only valid for a short period of time (a few minutes) and do not require an `Authorization` header.

-The CSV file has the following headers for columns.
+The CSV file has the following headers for columns:

 - Report Refresh Date
 - User Principal Name